vii33/mecha-keyboard-lily58l/README.md

 ![Header image of Lily58L Keyboard](docs/oled-right.gif)

-Super Mario assets are from [pixilart.com](https://www.pixilart.com) - great tool!
+The assets are from [pixilart.com](https://www.pixilart.com) - great tool by the way.